Cars Brands that start with B

 Burton Logo

-The Dutch brand Burton Car Company, founded in 1998 by Iwan and Dimitri Goebel, began developing sports cars.
-The first Burton was originally named the Hunter, with designs inspired by the legendary Bugatti, Jaguar, Talbot-Lago, Delahaye, and Alfa Romeo.
-The model was created for a year and a half and was put up for sale in 2000.
-In parallel, the company was selling Lomax models in the Netherlands.
-In the development process, the subsidiary 2CV Parts was created, which, together with the parent company, was put up for sale in 2019.
+The Dutch brand Burton Car Company, founded in 1998 by Ivan and Dmitry Gebel, was engaged in the development of sports cars.
+The first Burton was originally called Hunter, the design of which was inspired by the legendary Bugatti, Jaguar, Talbot-Lago, Delahaye, and Alfa Romeo.
+The model was created over a year and a half and was put up for sale in 2000.
+In parallel, the company sold Lomax models in the Netherlands.
+In the process of development, a subsidiary, 2CV Parts, was created, which, together with the parent company, was put up for sale in 2019.

 Bush